kabade50/Team-Learning-Loops-EM619-MLAP-Assignment-1/README.md

 2.Mean and median of a signal are usually similar (redundant in symmetric distributions).
 3.Removing these redundant features will improve the efficiency of machine learning models.

+#####Task 2######

+1.Raw Accelerometer Data -> Accuracy: 61% Precision: 56% Recall: 61% Confusion matrix shows significant misclassifications.

+2.TSFEL Feature Extraction -> Accuracy: 87% Precision: 88% Recall: 87% The confusion matrix indicates much better classification performance.

+3.Dataset Features (Possibly a reduced/processed feature set from your dataset) -> Accuracy: 61% Precision: 56% Recall: 61%

+The results are nearly identical to the raw data, suggesting that this set might not capture useful patterns as effectively as TSFEL.

+Why is TSFEL Performing Better?

+Raw accelerometer signals contain noise and high-dimensional information that is not directly useful for classification.
+TSFEL extracts statistical, temporal, and frequency-based features, which provide more meaningful inputs for machine learning models.
+Decision Trees perform better when given structured feature sets instead of raw sensor signals, which are highly variable.

+Decision Tree Accuracy vs. Depth You also analyzed how tree depth affects accuracy across different feature sets.
+Observations from the Graph: 1.TSFEL Features (Orange Line) -> i.Accuracy improves sharply with depth. ii.Peaks around depth 6-7 and then stabilizes, suggesting this is an optimal depth.

+2.Raw Data (Blue Line) -> i.Accuracy remains low, fluctuating around 50-60%. ii.It does not improve much with increasing depth, meaning the decision tree is struggling to separate the classes effectively.

+3.Dataset Features (Green Dashed Line)-> The trend is similar to raw data, reinforcing the idea that this feature set is not providing much additional useful information.